2023 Best Public Relations & Advertising Schools

 Request Information

-Fairfield University landed the #18 spot in the 2021 rankings for the best public relations and advertising programs.
+Fairfield University came in at #21 in this year’s edition of the Best Public Relations & Advertising Schools ranking.
 Fairfield U is a medium-sized private not-for-profit school located in the large suburb of Fairfield.

 Full Public Relations & Advertising at Fairfield University Report